HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 #### Matching Fuses to Circuits

 Fuses are rated for specific current levels, and using the right one matters more than most people realize.
-Imagine you've just set up a mobile rig in your car.
+Let's say you've just set up a mobile rig in your car.
 You've got a 50W VHF/UHF transceiver that draws about 10A at full power, and you're about to pick a fuse for the power line.
 The manufacturer recommends a 15A fuse.
 You have a 30A fuse in the glove compartment.
 It's tempting to use the 30A — but that's a mistake.

 > **Key Information:** A 5-ampere fuse should never be replaced with a 20-ampere fuse because excessive current could cause a fire. {{< link id="T0A05" >}}